-Two fellows are accepted annually to our program, which provides flexibility for the unique learning needs of each physician.
+Two fellows are accepted annually to the program, which provides flexibility for the unique learning needs of each physician.
 Fellows work with experienced geriatricians and other skilled specialists, who model the delivery of sensitive patient care and support.

 Fellows receive training in the diverse range of career options open to geriatricians.
 Longitudinal rotations include ambulatory care, interdisciplinary patient assessment through our Health Assessment Program for Seniors(HAPS) and long-term care.
 Past fellows have graduated and taken positions in academic medicine, the Veterans Administration, group practice, Kaiser Permanente, and other settings.

 Graduates of the Geriatric Medicine Fellowship will be able to:

 Fellows who complete the program are eligible for a Certificate of Added Qualifications (CAQ) in Geriatrics.
 The program has been accredited since 1991.